hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step7-add-repo.md

-There are many other repos that you can add to Helm.
+There are many other repositories that you can add to Helm.
 If your chart is in a Github account, the location can be registered to Helm so it can pull the chart from that source.

 ## fabric8 ##